-The Kamele n’goni (young persons harp) is a harp-oud from the Mandingue region of West Africa (especially Mali and Burkina Faso).
-This instrument originates from the 6 string donso (hunter) n’goni which is instrumental to hunter ceremonies, accompanying the singers praises of great hunters and taunts to other hunters to prove
+The Kamele ngoni (young persons harp) is a harp-oud from the Mandingue region of West Africa (especially Mali and Burkina Faso).
+This instrument originates from the 6 string donso (hunter) ngoni which is instrumental to hunter ceremonies, accompanying the singers praises of great hunters and taunts to other hunters to prove their hunting prowess.

 The donso is normally accompanied by a karagnan, a metal scraper that produces a repetitive element to the often heady and hypnotic hunter melodies.
 A great example is Malian donso Sibiri Samake.

-The Kamele n’goni is an instrument of growing popularity in West Africa and around the World that allows players to be involved in this music outside the strict hunter societies of Donso music or the hereditary Griot lineages which accompany instruments such as the Kora.
-It has been popularised significantly in the Wassoulou region of Mali through artists such as Oumou Sangare whose music includes donso and kamele n’goni.
+The Kamele ngoni today is an instrument of growing popularity in West Africa and around the World that allows players to be involved in this music outside the strict hunter societies of Donso music or the hereditary Griot lineages which accompany instruments such as the Kora.
+It has been popularised significantly in the Wassoulou region of Mali through artists such as Oumou Sangare and is a staple in the music of Salif Keita.

-Afro-Eire also construct and sell high quality Kamele n’goni’s in Ireland.
+Afro-Eire also construct and sell high quality Kamele ngoni’s worldwide

 For more information contact us.